niallos11/devops-blog/README.md

 Agile methology have being used during deployment setup.
 This is a blogpost site dedicated for people who are interested in all things DevOps.
 This site contains articles of interest in all aspects and areas of DevOPs.
-The site could alsocontains tutorials that would be of interest in for Developers,IT admins,Geeks & hobbiest.
+The site could also contains tutorials that would be of interest in for Developers,IT admins,Geeks & hobbiest.

 ## Features